mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/add/index.md

 ### Return value

-A new `Temporal.PlainDate` object representing the date specified by the original date, plus the duration.
+A new `Temporal.PlainDate` object representing the date specified by the original `PlainDate`, plus the duration.

 ## Description